almihan/almihan/README.md

 # Hello World 👋
-I am a fullstack software engineer.

 - 🌱 I always feel like I don’t know enough, so I am curious and excited about to learn from every day. 🤣
-- 👯 I’m looking to collaborate on programming and web developing.
+- 👯 I’m looking to collaborate on programming.
-- 🥅 2021 Goals: Contribute to Open Source projects.
+- 🥅 2022 Goals: Contribute to Open Source projects.
 - :shallow_pan_of_food: Fun fact: I like cooking.
 <br>